-Pursuant to Rule 14A.70(12) of the Hong Kong Listing Rules, any connected person of the Company and Shareholder with a material interest in the Supplemental Loan Framework Agreement, the Supplemental Product and Service Framework Agreement, the New Financial Services Agreement and the Caps thereunder, and the transactions contemplated thereunder, and its associates will not be entitled to vote at the Meeting relating to the Supplemental Loan Framework Agreement, the Supplemental Product and Service Framework Agreement, the New Financial Services Agreement, the Supplemental Product and Service Framework Agreement, the New Financial Services Agreement and the Caps thereunder, and the transactions contemplated thereunder.
-As such, the Independent Shareholders consisting of the Shareholders other than China National Gold Group Corporation ("China National Gold") and any of its associates (as defined in the Hong Kong Listing Rules), will be asked to consider and, if thought fit, pass ordinary resolutions to, among other things, approve the Supplemental Loan Framework Agreement, the Supplemental Product and Service Framework Agreement, the New Financial Services Agreement and the Caps therework Agreement and the transactions contemplated thereunder, as more particularly described in this information circular.
+Pursuant to Rule 14A.70(12) of the Hong Kong Listing Rules, any connected person of the Company and Shareholder with a material interest in the Supplemental Loan Framework Agreement, the Supplemental Product and Service Framework Agreement, the New Financial Services Agreement and the Caps thereunder, and the transactions contemplated thereunder, and its associates will not be entitled to vote at the Meeting relating to the Supplemental Loan Framework Agreement, the Supplemental Product and Service Framework Agreement, the New Financial Services Agreement and the Caps thereunder, and the transactions contemplated thereunder.
+As such, the Independent Shareholders consisting of the Shareholders other than China National Gold Group Corporation ("China National Gold") and any of its associates (as defined in the Hong Kong Listing Rules), will be asked to consider and, if thought fit, pass ordinary resolutions to, among other things, approve the Supplemental Loan Framework Agreement, the Supplemental Product and Service Framework Agreement, the New Financial Services Agreement and the Caps thereunder, and the transactions contemplated thereunder, as more particularly described in this information circular.